Our Code Standards

 Prefer

-for "control flow" and "method definitions" (e.g. in Rakefiles and certain DSLs).
-Avoiddo...end
+{...}overdo...endfor single-line blocks.
+Avoid using{...}for multi-line blocks (multiline chaining is always ugly).
+Always usedo...endfor "control flow" and "method definitions" (e.g. in Rakefiles and certain DSLs).
+Avoiddo...endwhen chaining.

 Avoid